 At the beginning of October, Obsidian started a survey asking players of RPG titles what their preferences were for DLCs.
 The results were published today, with 55.000 responses collected. and they are not exactly amazing.

-Among DLC buyers, 53% of participants said they preferred content-rich expansions that broaden the game's main story, no more than one or two, and only several months after the release of the base game.
-As an alternative to the expansion of the story itself, we also welcome post-final DLCs that show the consequences of the player's actions and choices on the surrounding world - a choice in line with what we like about RPGs, moreover.
+Among DLC buyers, 53% of participants said they preferred content-rich expansions, which extend the main story of the game, no more than one or two, and only several months after the release of the base game.
+As an alternative to the expansions of the story itself, post-final DLCs are also viewed, showing the consequences of the player's actions and choices on the world around him - a choice in line with what we like about RPGs, moreover.